 THIS RECIPE HAS BEEN REVISED FOR A SHORTER RESTING TIME.
 Olives are salty so with this recipe, you don’t need as much salt as with other breads.
+For a softer loaf, use 1 cup whole wheat and 2 cups bread flour.
 Always aerate your flour before measuring. - Jenny Jones

 - 2 cups whole wheat flour